Tiburon Real Estate

 Favorite Places to Visit in Tiburon

-- Railroad & Ferry Depot Museum in Shoreline Park/Point Tiburon in downtown, served since 1884 as the depot for the San Francisco and North Pacific Railroad.
+- Railroad & Ferry Depot Museum, in Shoreline Park in downtown, served since 1884 as the depot for the San Francisco and North Pacific Railroad.
 The railroad and a ferry fleet provided passenger and freight service between the San Francisco and Northern California.
-The depot is now a public museum with detailed operating HO-scale model of Tiburon and the rail yards in about 1900.
-The upper level is the Depot House Museum, where the stationmaster’s family lived from 1913 to 1940.
+The depot is now a public museum with detailed operating HO-scale model of the Tiburon rail yards in about 1900.
+The upper level is the Depot House Museum, where the stationmaster’s family lived.

-- Shopping and Dining in Historic Tiburon on Main Street and Arc Row.
-Main street is a long block of historical buildings from the late 1800s to the 1920s.
-Two blocks of shops and restaurants at the end of Main Street are converted 1890s-era houseboats.
+- Shopping and dining in historic Tiburon on Main Street and Arc Row.
+Main street is a long block of historic buildings from the late 1800s to the 1920s.
+Two blocks of shops and restaurants in Arc Row, at the end of Main Street, are converted 1890s-era houseboats.

 - Paradise Beach Park, a quiet bay front park on the east side of the Tiburon Peninsula.